mwpb/idrisCT/README.md

 # IdrisCT

 A collection of type definitions for formal proofs in category theory.
-Everything is a type; nothing is a record type.

 ## Getting Started